plokhotnyuk/jsoniter-scala/README.md

 sbt "release cross"
 ```

-Do not push changes to github until promouted artifacts for new version are not available for download on
+Do not push changes to github until promoted artifacts for new version are not available for download on
 [Maven Central Repository](http://repo1.maven.org/maven2/com/github/plokhotnyuk/jsoniter-scala/macros_2.12/)
 to avoid binary compatibility check failures in triggered Travis CI builds.